Keeping up with SEO best practices for your business is hard enough.

-Search Engine Optimization for IT and other tech industry companies is unique in that there is an entire (and rather sizable) segment of its audience that does not search and consume content like professionals from most other industries do.
+But Search Engine Optimization (SEO) for IT and other tech industry companies can be especially tough.
+Why?
+It’s unique in that there is an entire (and rather sizable) segment of its audience that does not search and consume content like professionals from most other industries do.

 To help you get started, here are some SEO tips you can use to give your technology marketing and website presence a boost!

 1. Know Your Audience

 As in any industry, it’s critical that you know who your target audience is and what they are searching for.
 Take the time to flesh out your buyer personas -- this will allow you to tailor your content to their specific pain points.
 Knowing that your audience is often looking for detailed, specific, highly technical information as opposed to a sales pitch, be sure to do your homework and identify those topics that are of interest.

 Once you nail down those interest areas, create a list of keywords that your prospects may be using in search engines.
 This is vital to having your audience find your business via organic search.

 Once you have your list, don’t stop there!
 For tech companies especially, where new terms and coined phrases/concepts evolve frequently, your keyword list is by no means a ‘set it and forget it’ step.
 Plan on doing a routine review of your keywords, using SEM Rush, Google AdWords or other keyword research tools to see what is being searched on the most – you may be surprised to see which terms are ranking high in the search engine results pages.

 Keeping current tabs on these keywords will help you develop a more effective content marketing strategy, and will drive some of the future topics you write about.

 2. Regularly Publish Fresh Content

 In order to build a solid reputation for specific tech-related keywords and IT topics, you have to be consistent in your messaging and frequency of publishing new content.